 Yet this nominal gain is taxed at the federal level – and, because Washington uses federal adjusted gross income (AGI) as a starting point for Washington income calculations, this nominal gain is taxed again by the Evergreen State.

 - Inflation harms the poorest among us.
 Inflation is a regressive tax.
 The hardest hit are wage earners, savers, and pensioners on fixed incomes – as well as those who own few or no tangible assets.

 - Taxing imaginary gains is harmful to citizens attempting to protect their assets.
 Investments in precious metals coins and bullion are rightly exempt from Washington sales tax.
-Neutralizing Washington income tax treatment of the monetary metals would remove the last major disincentive in the state that stands against the ownership and use of the monetary metals.
+Neutralizing Washington's income tax treatment of the monetary metals would remove the last major disincentive in the state that stands against the ownership and use of the monetary metals.

-The Sound Money Defense League and Money Metals Exchange strongly support and are actively working with lawmakers in Washington to ensure passage of this important measure.
+The Sound Money Defense League and Money Metals Exchange strongly support and are actively working with lawmakers in Washington to ensure the passage of this important measure.
 Kentucky, Mississippi, Hawaii, and Alabama are just a few of the other states fighting their own sound money battles in 2022.

 Jp Cortez is a graduate of Auburn University and a resident of Charlotte, North Carolina.
 He is the Policy Director of the Sound Money Defense League, an organization working to bring back gold and silver as America's constitutional money.
 Follow him on Twitter @JpCortez27